All fields are required

 The Teal Pumpkin Project was created so children can celebrate Halloween just like everyone else, with excitement and unfiltered fun.
 So, if you want your door to be an option for all those thrilled munchkins, here’s what to do:

-If you really want to delve in further, you can also participate in the Teal Pumpkin project adding your home to the online map.
+If you really want to delve in further, you can also participate in the Teal Pumpkin project adding your home to an online map.
 Here you can feature your pumpkin, regale your support stories, and enhance the spooky spirit of Halloween.

 The Teal Pumpkins map helps those adventurous tykes create a route and follow it like a treasure map.
 I’m thinking of a few kids who’d love to play pirate and scour for prizes.